 - If an exemption may apply (where appropriate)

 - If your activity is suitable for self-service marine licensing (where appropriate)

 Many activities that take place in and around the sea require a marine licence.
 It is your responsibility to find out whether your activity requires a marine licence.
 This will usually depend on:

 - What the activity is

 - How the activity will be carried out

 The Marine and Coastal Access Act 2009 provides that a marine licence is required for certain activities carried out within the UK marine area.

-The Marine Management Organisation (MMO) is responsible for marine licensing in English inshore and offshore areas and for Welsh and Northern Ireland offshore areas.
+The MMO is responsible for marine licensing in English waters and for Northern Ireland offshore waters.

 Activities that may need a marine licence